mattvenn/teensy-audio-fx/README.md

 * test points for mic input
 * separate regulator for pot 3.3v to reduce noise?
+* put leds and buttons below pots for easier viewing and pressing
+* leave space on back for rubber feet
+* update FP of audio sockets to new FP
 * filter behind pot mux was a mistake. filters must be in front of mux - fixed
 * fix LRCLK & BCLK mixup - fixed
-* put leds and buttons below pots for easier viewing and pressing
-* leave space on back for rubber feet

 ## Back graphic